true crime

 The victims.

 Jennifer and Eliza were working in the yoghurt shop on that Friday night in December 1991.
-Nearing the end of their shift, Jennifer's younger sister Sarah Harbison and Sarah's friend Amy Ayers visited the shop.
+Nearing the end of their shift, Jennifer's younger sister, Sarah and Sarah's friend Amy visited the shop.

 ADVERTISEMENT

-Just before midnight, a police patrolman reported a fire in the shop, and first responders discovered the bodies of the girls inside.
-The girls had been bound, gagged, and died of bullet wounds to the head.
+Just before midnight, a police officer reported a fire in the shop, and first responders discovered the bodies of the girls inside.
+They had been bound, gagged, and died of bullet wounds to the head.
 Some of them had been sexually assaulted.

 More than 1,000 people attended a church service for the girls, and a candlelight vigil drew even more mourners six months later.

-Eliza's sister said to the TV program 48 Hours that it took her a long time to grapple with the fact her sister wouldn't be coming home again.
+Eliza's sister told the TV program 48 Hours that it took her a long time to grapple with the fact her sister wouldn't be coming home again.

 "I remember fantasising for days that my sister had somehow escaped and ran away and was hiding ...
 I was constantly fantasising that she was going to come back.
 I fell apart under that pressure."